jonm8116/jonm8116.github.io/_posts/2019-10-18-Dear-Impact-Labs-Fellowship.md

 before we came to the outskirts of Central Park.
 Once we arrived at that intersection we sat down with another man who was seated right outside of the building next to us.
-Let's call this man Micah for simplicity sake.
+Let's call this man Micah for simplicity's sake.
 Prior to our lunch with Micah my group had some difficulty in our previous lunches with the homeless.
 Many were appreciative of the lunches we provided but didn't feel as comfortable